heristop/linkfolio/README.md

 ## Customizing Fonts

-LinfFolio uses the `Cabin` font by default.
+LinfFolio uses the `Raleway` font by default.
 If you wish to change the font, you can update the `font-family` in `layout.tsx`:

 ```javascript
 import { Roboto } from "next/font/google";